kmaaallen/simon-game/documentation/automatedTesting/automatedTesting.md

 ## Running the tests
 I ran these tests in cloud9 by 'previewing' the file : /documentation/automatedTesting/index.html in my browser.

-## Problems encountered but not fixed
+## Problems encountered but not completely fixed
 ### "Uncaught (in promise) DOMException"
 When running the jasmine specs in my browser, the specs passed however the following error appeared in the console:
-"Uncaught (in promise) DOMException" (This message was displayed in chrome).
+"Uncaught (in promise) DOMException" (This particular message was displayed in chrome but a similar message was displayed in Safari).
-After some research I established this error was to do with Chrome changing their autoplay policy, the full extent of which can be viewed here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes As this 'error' did not impact my specs nor the functioning of the game I decided not to fix it at this time as this would require changing the audio from assigned variables to html elements and 'catching the promise', this is something I will continue to work on.
+After some research I established this error was to do with Chrome changing their autoplay policy, the full extent of which can be viewed here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes<br>
+Safari has also disabled autoplay until a user interacts with the page.

+In Chrome - when the browser window first loads this error appears in console.
+However when you interact with the browser window
+,for example, I used the options button in Jasmine to uncheck 'run in random order' to get the tests to run again, this error no longer appears because you have interacted with the web browser and autoplay is allowed.

+In Safari - turning on autoplay (through Safari > preferences > autoplay > always allow autoplay) for the browser window in which you are running the specs allows them to be run without any error in console.

 ### "Expected $.length = 0 to equal 1.
 Expected $[0] = undefined to equal 2."
 Rarely when running my specs one will fail (in the playerInput suite or even more infrequently in the displaySequence suite) with this error message.